-- Program Day and Night Main Menus. - · Create Submenus. - Create Announcements that may be used with the Main Menus or Submenus. - Program the Schedule Options. - Specify the lines assigned to each Automated Attendant. - Identify a Fax extension to which each Automated Attendant transfers fax calls.
+- Program Day and Night Main Menus. - Create Submenus (for Release 7.0 or later this includes Submenus that play a Directory List) - Create Announcements that may be used with the Main Menus or Submenus. - Program the Schedule Options. - Specify the lines assigned to each Automated Attendant. - Identify a Fax extension to which each Automated Attendant transfers fax calls.

-In Appendix B, refer to PARTNER Messaging Planning Form 3a - Automated Attendant Schedule and Fax Assignment, Form 3b - Day/Night Main Menu, Form 3c - Submenu, and Form 3d - Recording Script for the information you need to program the Automated Attendants.
+In Appendix B, refer to PARTNER Messaging Planning Form 3a - Automated Attendant Schedule and Fax Assignment, Form 3b - Day/Night Main Menu, Form 3c - Submenu, Form 3d - Recording Script, and Form 3e - Submenus with Directory List Assigned for the information you need to program the Automated Attendants.